-The plan was a success, but residents were forced to leave Arne, much like with the more well-known local ghost village of Tyneham.
 Arne was then left untouched for several years.
-However, there is now a small, but thriving community enjoying the now peaceful countryside that is teeming with wildlife.
-It’s definitely a special place to visit if you’re heading to the RSPB Arne Nature Reserve for the day.
+However, there is now a small, but thriving community enjoying the peaceful countryside that is now teeming with wildlife in its surrounding area of the RSPB Arne Nature Reserve.